 What does this story have to do with Guinness?
 The voiceover accentuates the storytelling: “Dedication, loyalty, friendship – the choices we make reveal the true nature of our character.”
 Basically, the ad is communicating that these are all standup guys – their commitment to their friend is a testament to their character, and so is the choice they make when it comes to ordering a beverage.
 It's almost like Guinness is telling its audience to be the best person they can be and drink only the best quality beer around – Guinness.

 At The Idea People, we use storytelling through combined creative web design and content writing to convey and sell ideas.
 To learn more about how your company can harness the power of creative web design and brand storytelling, please contact Jay Joyce with The Idea People at 704-398-4437 or email firstname.lastname@example.org.
-Online storytelling, content marketing and good web design will emerge as every brand’s most-important marketing asset in 2014.
+Online storytelling, content marketing and good web design will emerge as every brand’s most-important marketing asset.